Winning Colors is NOT a roan!

 Roan: The majority of the coat of the horse is a mixture of red and white hairs or brown and white hairs.
 The mane, tail and legs may be black, chestnut or roan, unless white markings are present."

 *The Catch A Bird Exception: The only exception to the statement that there are no true, dark-headed roan TBs has cropped up very recently.
-In 1982, a very unusually marked Thoroughbred was born in Australia named Catch A Bird.
+In 1982, a very unusually marked Thoroughbred was born in New Zealand named Catch A Bird.
 He looks like a bay horse with white brindling, the opposite of the dark lines seen on "normal" brindles.
-Stranger still, as a stallion, Catch A Bird has produced four offspring that appear to be true, dark-headed roans, indicating that Catch A Bird carries a one-time genetic mutation that has produced roan.
-As far as I know, none of the 4 "roan" foals, Odd Colours (1992 mare), Slip Catch (1993 mare), Goldhill Park (1994 horse), and Red Noble (1996 gelding), have been tested to see if they carry the roan gene, but they certainly exhibit the typical roan phenotype.
-Please note that these four horses appear to be the only true roan TBs in existence.
-All other horses registered as roan or grey/roan worldwide are actually greys.
+Stranger still, as a stallion, Catch A Bird produced four offspring that appeared to be true, dark-headed roans, indicating that Catch A Bird carries a one-time KIT-mutation that has produced roan.
+His four roan offspring are: Odd Colours (1992 mare), Slip Catch (1993 mare), Goldhill Park (1994 horse), and Red Noble (1996 gelding).
+Only Slip Catch has been bred, and she has produced two roan foals, Lavender Fields and Lilac Hill.
+All three have tested positive for roan.
+Slip Catch and her foals were rescued from terrible neglect by Winning Colors Farm in Australia where their rare color is being preserved and promoted.

 Back to the main Horse Color Page